 Construction sites are becoming increasingly digital.
 Clouds and digitization are helping to optimize efficiency and customer focus and reduce costs.
 Building Information Modeling (BIM) is also key to saving time and money.
-A BIM research project currently being conducted by the Fraunhofer Building Innovation Alliance describes complex factory processes, which can be integrated into BIM and used for factory planning.
+A BIM research project by the Fraunhofer Building Innovation Alliance describes complex factory processes, which can be integrated into BIM and used for factory planning.

 “Fully networking cloud-based infrastructures for the construction of the new British high-speed railway HS2 has reduced the costs involved in setting up and removing servers.
 However, the project’s efficiency, safety and implementation speed have also simultaneously been maximized,” argues Marco Xaver Bornschlegl, Head of the IT Services (Infrastructure) department at Strabag Austria.
 “This is the only way to execute complex construction projects on time whilst ensuring the required level of quality.”

 At the heart of the research project GeoProduktion 4.0 being conducted by the Institute of Construction Informatics of the Technical University of Dresden is a cyber-physical system (CPS), embedded in BIM, for dynamically adapting production in the construction of geotechnical structures.
 It is set to revolutionize the construction of all types of underground structures (excavation pits, tunnels, subway tunnels and culverts).

 An automated, manually minimized ICT process automatically generates and computes thousands of scenarios, which can be continuously compared with measurements.
 The material laws and related material properties of these model variants are varied, i.e. mechanical structure-related scenarios are generated and the best scenario is identified based on a comparison with the measurements